 Magic Quadrant for Contact Center Infrastructure

-The contact center infrastructure market has been consolidating, yet some lesser-known offerings may warrant strong consideration.
+As the contact center infrastructure market continues to consolidate, some lesser-known offerings may warrant strong consideration.
 Companies should evaluate vendors' technology and ability to deliver in relevant regions.

-Contact center interactions can be people-assisted or automated self-service, using interactive voice response (IVR) and speech recognition technologies, for example, or can be a combination of assisted service and self-service.
+Contact center interactions can be people-assisted or automated self-service, using Web chat or interactive voice response (IVR) and speech recognition technologies, for example, or can be a combination of assisted service and self-service.
 These channels for interaction use both live agents and messaging technology and include voice, Web, email, instant messaging, Web chat, social media, video and mobile devices.
 Although there can be significant technology overlap between the CCI market and the CRM customer engagement center (CEC) market, the markets differ in three important ways:

 - Telephony infrastructure